norareidy/sample-mflix-hibernate/README.md

 ## 1: Install mongo-hibernate

-1. Clone the mongo-hibernate repository:
+1. Clone the `mongo-hibernate` repository:
     ```
     git clone https://github.com/mongodb/mongo-hibernate.git
     ```
-2. Navigate to the mongo-hibernate folder and publish to your local Maven repository:
+2. Navigate to the `mongo-hibernate` folder and publish to your local Maven repository:
    ```
    cd mongo-hibernate
    ./gradlew publishToMavenLocal
    ```
-You now have a local copy of mongo-hibernate.

 ## 2: Create a Maven or Gradle project